Mark Hambourg: Later career

 Hambourg's career survived World War I and he remained a very famous performer throughout the 1920s and 1930s.
 After the war, he again took up his programme of world touring, visiting France, South Africa and Canada, and making regular provincial tours in Britain, and he made a further world tour before 1924.
-But he lived in London for most of his adult life, mostly at 27 Cumberland Terrace, Regent's Park in a house full of antiques.
+He lived in London for most of his adult life, mostly at 27 Cumberland Terrace, Regent's Park in a house full of antiques.
 Like his friend Benno Moiseiwitsch he was a member of the Savage Club.

-Mark Hambourg recorded for HMV and made his first records in 1909.
+Mark Hambourg recorded for His Master's Voice and made his first records in 1909.
 He can be seen in action as the down-and-out pianist nicknamed "Chopin" in John Baxter's 1941 movie The Common Touch.
 He was also an occasional composer of works for solo piano including the Variations on a theme of Paganini (1902), and he also made arrangements of works for piano solo and two pianos.

-In 1907 Hambourg married the violinist Dorothea Muir Mackenzie (1881–1971), known as "Dolly", who had studied with Eugène Ysaÿe.
-They had four daughters: pianist Michal Hambourg (1919–2004), with whom her father sometimes performed piano duos; the literary editor Sonia Hambourg-Bassarab; Nadine Hambourg Marshall, a teacher who married sociologist Thomas Humphrey Marshall; and Daria Hambourg (1920–1993), wartime correspondent of Eric Koch.
+In 1907, Hambourg married the violinist Dorothea Muir Mackenzie (1881–1971), known as "Dolly", who had studied with Eugène Ysaÿe.
+They had four daughters: pianist Michal Augusta Hambourg (1919–2004), with whom her father sometimes performed piano duos; the literary editor Sonia Hambourg-Bassarab; Nadine Hambourg Marshall, a teacher who married sociologist Thomas Humphrey Marshall; and Daria Hambourg (1920–1993), wartime correspondent of Eric Koch.

 Mark Hambourg died in Cambridge in England in 1960.